 St Leonard’s Hospice provides care and support for terminally ill people, and people with life limiting illnesses.
 And we’ve been doing it for more than 35 years.
 Our patients’ needs are our priority, and our care is designed to make the best of their lives.
 At our Hospice, at home, and in our community.

-Our care is rated ‘Outstanding’ by the Care Quality Commission (CQC).
+Our care is rated ‘Good’ by the Care Quality Commission (CQC).

 We provide care for free, but it’s not free to provide.